StevenCash/Book-Lists/ComputerEngineering.md

 I haven't read all of this book, but have read parts of it and used several of the patterns.
 This is a book any programmer should at least be familiar with.

+#### **Dive Into Algorithms** by Bradford Tuckfield

+Fun little conceptual introduction to algorithms.
+Also a good way to see some of Python's capabilities.

 ### **Other Useful Books**